Tom-stack3/ZEUS/zeus.md

     payoutCursor_Id_ ++;
 }
 ```

-  - Two similar variables, `payoutCursor_Id` and `payoutCursor_Id_`.
+  - Two similar variables, `payoutCursor_Id` and `payoutCursor_Id_`
-  - The deposits of all investors go to the 0th participant, possibly the person who created the contract.
+  - The deposits of all investors go to the 0th participant, possibly the person who created the contract